 Dayton, Ohio 45402

 Lock 27 is making magic one wing at a time.
 These are smoked.
-Deep fried and full of flavor unmatched in Dayton.
-These aren’t the 10 cent wings of your college days.
+Deep-fried and full of flavor unmatched in Dayton.
+These aren’t the 10-cent wings of your college days.
 Crispy, but insanely tender and makes you wish you got two orders.
 The hot option comes in habanero peach and the mild option is a dry rub full of flavor without the heat.
 Lock 27 doesn’t stop there.
 They are making the bleu cheese dressing by hand with a little sriracha for an extra kick.

-Choose the Lock Tender Ale.
+Grab one of their beers to accompany.
 Nothing better to wash down an order of these wings.

 1001 S. Main St.